samelhousseini/km-openai/README.md

 1. **(Optional)** For troubleshooting and log monitoring, please go to the Function App, and then click on one of the deployed functions, and then the “Monitor” tab.
 Then please create the Application Insights resource.
 Application Insights will allow you to monitor and check function logs.
     <br />
     <br />
-1. Deploy 4 models in OpenAI:
+1. Deploy 3 models in OpenAI:
-   * Go to Deployments in your OpenAI resource
+   * Go to Deployments in your OpenAI resource.
+Please note that the 'gpt-35-turbo' model is **only available** in the East US and South Central US regions:
-   * Add 4 models:
+   * Add 3 models:
-      1. text-davinci-003
-      1. text-search-davinci-doc-001
-      1. text-search-davinci-query-001
+      1. gpt-35-turbo
       1. text-embedding-ada-002
+      1. text-davinci-003 (optional)
     <br/>
     <br />
     <p align="center">